 Tanzania has been exploring for natural gas for more than 50 years.
 The first natural gas discovery in Tanzania was made in 1974 on the Songo Songo Island (Lindi Region) followed by a second discovery at the Mnazi Bay (Mtwara Region) in 1982.

 Natural gas was discovered both offshore and onshore at the Songo Songo Island, while the gas discovery at Mnazi Bay was only offshore.

 The natural gas from Songo Songo was first commercialized in 2004 and the gas from Mnazi Bay in 2006.

-The commercialization of the two discoveries propelled further gas exploration both onshore and offshore.
+The commercialization of the two discoveries propelled further gas exploration in Tanzania both onshore and offshore.

-From 2010, Tanzania has witnessed further exploration and natural gas discoveries with current (2016) estimated natural gas reserves of 57 trillion cubic feet (TCF).
+Since 2010, Tanzania has witnessed further natural gas discoveries with the latest estimated natural gas reserves (2016) of 57 trillion cubic feet.

 Tanzania Upstream Natural Gas Activities